bandlab/Guide/encoder_setup/wirecast.md

 However, you can control how often the encoder makes a new keyframe by setting the number of keyframes.
 The more keyframes you broadcast, the more bandwidth required and less your video is compressed, but higher keyframes result in better quality video.

 **The keyframe interval should be set to as low as possible to help the user experience.
 In Wirecast, should be set to 4 seconds or less.
 This is 120 frames at 30fps. **

-## Stream Details

-Your stream details are unique to each of your events run through the Chew platform.
-These are available from the Encoder Setup section on your Event's Run page.

-1. Open Wirecast and click Output Settings
-2. Set your Output Destination to RMTP Server
-3. The server's address is shown on the Run page and looks like **rtmp://stream3.chew.tv:1935/live**
-4. The stream's name is as shown on the Run page and looks like: **example.d7100ee389849e2640f5cd29de7d5d4e**
-5. Click OK and save your settings.